UmraFathima/Landing-pages/README.md

 # Landing Page Designs

-This repository showcases various landing pages designed using tool **Motiff** Like as simple as Figma **Fma**.
+This repository showcases various landing pages designed using tool **Motiff** Like as simple as Figma **Figma**.
 Each landing page is crafted with a focus on modern aesthetics, user experience, and responsiveness.
 The designs demonstrate proficiency in creating visually appealing layouts for diverse industries and purposes.

-- ## Responsive layouts
-- ## Clean and minimalistic design
-- ## Optimized for performance
-- ## Built using Motiff and Figma design tools

 Feel free to explore the designs and provide feedback!